spokenaac/capacitor-mlkit-digitalink-plugin/README.md

   * verify success response sent to client
   * draw a bunch of things and see if it breaks?
 * erase()
-  * mess around with drawing/erasing/drawing/erasing, see if it can break with any certain combination
+  * mess around with drawing/erasing/drawing/erasing, see if it can break with any certain combination :white_check_mark:  = passed
-  * verify non-error response
+  * verify non-error response :white_check_mark:  = passed
 * deleteModel()
   * (will finish this code 9/7)
   * Delete singular model